Successfully investing in Singapore

 In your opinion, how will Singapore develop?

-For many years now, Singapore has boasted remarkable economic growth, has re-invented itself and is expected to continue on this upward trend in the future.
+Singapore has demonstrated remarkable economic growth for many years and continues to successfully reinvent itself.
+The Singapore Economy 2030 vision outlines strategies to enhance growth and competitiveness across four key pillars: Trade, Enterprise, Manufacturing, and Services.
 Singapore embraces Industry 4.0 and is ready for the digital transformation of its economy.
-It will secure its place as a regional hub for high-end manufacturing, R&D, logistics and the service industries and be the role model as Asia' s green and smart city.
-Mid to long-term Singapore will have to deal with other challenges, such as its aging society and environmental sustainability.
+It is set to secure its place as a regional hub for high-end manufacturing, R&D, logistics and the service industries and be the role model as Asia' s green and smart city.
+Mid to long-term, Singapore will have to deal with demographic and environmental challenges, due to its aging society and the effects of climate change impacts.
+In the coming years, the key challenge will be finding opportunities for growth, innovation, and building resilience, in the face of resource constraints and an increasingly unpredictable global environment.

 Skip Ribbon Commands